 So on Thursday morning, I showed up to school dressed as a dentist.
 White coat and all!

-In the morning, we made our “Dentist Light” hats using strips of paper, circles and covered them in foil.
+In the morning, we made our “Dentist Light” hats using strips of paper and circles and covered them in foil.

 We also wore our “official” Dr. Badges and made sure to refer to each other as “Doctor” as we went throughout our day.